The best time to visit Cancun depends on what you’re looking to do on vacation there.

 Cancun is a classic Caribbean getaway destination because this long stretch of coastline in the south of Mexico has everything you could want from a tropical vacation.

 Cancun has beaches, resorts, and bars, but there’s also world-class Scuba diving, adventures awaiting in the jungles of Quintana Roo and plenty of Mayan ruins too.

-If you’re after sun and clear skies then peak season is the best time to visit Cancun, in the dry season between December and May.
+If you’re after sun and clear skies then peak season is the best time to go to Cancun, in the dry season between December and May.

 If you’re looking for great deals on resorts and flights or if you want to see the whale sharks off the coast, then the wet season, between June and November, is a good option – you’ll just have to brave a few rain showers each day.

 Best Time to Visit Cancun: Month by Month Breakdown